-In the field of healthcare, he has acquired an overview of the fundamental working relations for the efficiency of a hospital, but also in the detailed development of specific departments.
-His rigorous approach allows him to consider and resolve all the elements that make up a complex project, such as construction code requirements, electromechanic coordination, overall work timing, cost control, and sound organization of work.
-From creating housing for the Grey Nuns of Montréal and executing the first phase of the Honoré-Mercier Hospital expansion, to realizing the expansion and restructuring of the St-Eustache Hospital and the CSSS Memphrémagog (CH, CLSC, CHSLD), Mr. Sindon’s role as project manager and senior designer has led him to coordinate complex scheduling plans in order to allow hospital centres to continue operating during the construction period.
-Mr. Sindon closely surveys the development of spatial organization by leading all statutory meetings regarding technical design and coordination, all the while dictating the development of the architectural language.
+In the field of healthcare, he has developed the necessary knowledge to understand both the fundamental functional links needed for an efficient hospital complex, and the detailed functional relations happening within a specific department.
+His rigorous approach and his versatility allow him to consider and resolve all the elements that make up a complex project : construction code requirements, electro-mecanical coordination, planning of construction activities in phases, cost control, and efficient organization of work.
+As a project director and lead design for the Housing for the Grey Nuns of Montréal, the first phase of the rehabilitation of Honoré-Mercier Hospital, the expansion and restructuring of St-Eustache Hospital, and of the CH, CLSC, CHSLD Memphérmagog, he coordinated complex scheduling plans in order to maintain full operations of the hospital centres during construction.
+Mr. Sindon closely monitors the development of spatial organization by leading all statutory meetings regarding design and technical coordination, and by overseeing the development of the architectural language.

-Robert Sindon has developed a series of new industrial projects for Hydro-Québec, namely the renewed 315-25 kV De Lorimier, Bélanger and Henri-Bourassa substations, which he led with a dedicated team at the core of the firm.
-He is particularly esteemed for his professional rigour as he assimilates the technicalities relative to the industrial procedures harboured by buildings, and coordinates all the specifications involved.
+Robert Sindon has led a dedicated team in the development of a series of new industrial projects for Hydro-Québec, namely the new De Lorimier, Bélanger and Henri-Bourassa 315-25 kV substations.
+He is particularly esteemed for his professional rigour as he assimilates the technical specificities of the industrial procedures happening within the buildings, and coordinates all the professionals involved.
 This kind of thorough work, sustained at each phase of a project’s production, ensures that such building complexes are integrated within the urban context through well-planned site access and through its architecture; that they are designed and built with sustainable materials in order to ensure minimal maintenance; and that they allow for industrial activities to take place in an efficient and productive manner.